 - You should not be taking dividends if your company is not making a profit.

-- If your company is insolvent, you must avoid taking dividends as this will add to an existing overdrawn directors’ loan account.
+- If your company is insolvent, you must avoid taking dividends, as this will add to any existing overdrawn directors’ loan account.

-- If your company is being forced into liquidation and you have an overdrawn director’ loan account then please speak with one of the team immediately to attain free and useful advice on your situation.
+- If your company is being forced into liquidation and you have an overdrawn directors’ loan account then please speak with one of the team immediately to attain free and useful advice on your situation.